brooklynrail/brooklynrail-platform/content/people/dan-cameron.md

 first_name: Dan
 last_name: Cameron
 pronouns: he/him
-short_bio: New York-based curator, art writer and educator, **Dan Cameron's** career was launched in 1982 with _Extended Sensibilities_ at the New Museum, the first institutional effort in the US to examine gay & lesbian identity in art.
+short_bio: New York-based curator, art writer and educator **Dan Cameron** launched his career in 1982 with _Extended Sensibilities_ at the New Museum, the first institutional effort in the US to examine gay & lesbian identity in art.
 For over forty years, Cameron has held senior curatorial positions at the New Museum, Orange County Museum of Art and CAC New Orleans, and organized